If this is your first experience with Orthodox Christianity there are a few things you may like to know before you

 - We worship with our whole beings and not just with our spirits and minds.
 You will see people bowing, making the sign of the Cross, and lifting their hands in prayer.
 Although we rarely kneel on Sundays, if you come to mid-week services you may see us kneel, especially during fasting periods.
 You are most welcome to worship the Holy Trinity with your bodies according to our customs but no one will be offended if you are not comfortable doing so.

 - Since we understand Communion to mean that we have all things in common, sharing an identical Faith, only those who are members of the Orthodox Church and who have prepared themselves through prayer, fasting, and recent Confession may participate in Holy Communion.
 We do invite any non-Orthodox to partake of the blessed bread, which is also distributed at the dismissal.
 This bread is from the same loaf as the bread that was used for Holy Communion.
 Someone may bring you some blessed bread as they return from receiving Communion.
 Please see Fr.
 Paul after the service for inquiries on how to become a member of St. Nicholas Orthodox Church.

 - After the service you are welcome to venerate the Cross and take some more blessed bread.
 It is our custom to kiss the Cross as it is the symbol of Our Lord’s saving sacrifice.
 It is also our custom to kiss the priest’s hand as a sign of loving respect.
 If you feel comfortable you may follow our customs but no one is obliged to do so.
 If you do not want to kiss the Cross please come up anyway so that Fr.
 Paul has a chance to meet you.

-- Please join us for refreshments and fellowship after the Sunday Services.
+- Please join us for fellowship, food, and refreshments during our “coffee hour” after the Sunday Services.
+We meet for fellowship immediately following the Divine Liturgy at the parish house next to the chruch.
 We look forward to meeting you!

 Follow us on FaceBook for updates on events.